 1. Skill value.
 The training is genuinely good.
 The work-based format means you learn from experienced installers across many real jobs.
 By the end, you can lay product competently to professional standards.
 This is the actual purpose.

 2. Credentialing value.
 The qualification is a signal to retailers, employers, and increasingly homeowners.
-FloorNZ membership, which many serious installers want, often expects Level 4 as a baseline.
+FloorNZ membership often expects Level 4 as a baseline for installer status.
 Carpet Court, Flooring Xtra, and Harrisons all prefer Level 4 installers for brand-warranty installations.

 3. Trade respect value.
 Within the NZ flooring trade, having BCITO Level 4 means you’ve put in the work.
 Older installers without the qualification often respect those who’ve done it (even though they themselves may be just as skilled or more so — they predate the formal pathway).